tderick/custom-odoo-login/README.md

 [![License: LGPL v3](https://img.shields.io/badge/License-LGPL_v3-blue.svg)](https://www.gnu.org/licenses/lgpl-3.0)

 ## Information
-This is a simple addons for odoo with the only purpose of removing the text **Manage Databases** and **Powered by Odoo** at the bottom of the login form.
+This is a simple addon for odoo with the only purpose of removing the text **Manage Databases** and **Powered by Odoo** at the bottom of the login form.

 ## Before installing the module